 The provision of material conditions is subject to the applicant’s actual residence in the assigned centre.
 This is monitored by IGI-DAIthrough its database.
 If an applicant leaves the Regional Centre without permission and does not return in 72 hours, IGI-DAI may apply Reduction or Withdrawal of Reception Conditions.

 Applicants may also be transferred to different reception facilities for reasons of capacity.
 In practice, asylum seekers are transferred most often from Timișoara to other Regional Centres.
 This occurs due to the fact that, most of the asylum seekers arrive from Serbia and the Regional Centre of Timișoara has a limited capacity.
 Asylum seekers cannot appeal against the transfer decision.
-According to the Director of the Regional Centre of Timișoara, in 2020, transfers were carried out 4 times a week, even within 2 days from their arrival.
-When transferred the integration officer informs them orally about the transfer, in addition to written communication in Arabic or Kurdish.
+According to the Director of the Regional Centre of Timișoara, in 2021, transfers were carried out once or twice per week.
+When transferred the integration officer informs them orally about the transfer, in addition to written communication in English.
 According to the JRS representative, asylum seekers are not informed beforehand about the transfers.
-IGI-DAI officers jointly with the special police forces wake them on the morning of the transfer.
-It was reported by the JRS representative that police officers behaved aggressively towards asylum seekers, yelled at them; the transfer was described as violent.
+IGI-DAI officers jointly with the special police forces/gendarms wake them up on the morning of the transfer.
+It was reported by the JRS representative that special police forces behaved aggressively towards asylum seekers, yelled at them; the transfer was described as violent.
 The JRS representative in Bucharest added that they were forced to get in the bus, pushed.
 The legal counselor in Radauti also stated that asylum seekers had complained that gendarms had been shouting at them.

-According to IGI-DAI, in 2020, 26 decisions assigning a specific residence, reception centres, for the asylum seekers, were taken, in line with article 19^4 of the Asylum Act, compared to decisions 26 decisions taken in 2020.
+According to IGI-DAI, in 2021, 166 decisions assigning a specific residence, reception centres, for the asylum seekers, were taken, in line with article 19^4 of the Asylum Act, compared to decisions 26 decisions taken in 2020.